Falls From Height Solicitors — Scotland

 Common falls from height accidents

-• Falling from a ladder or scaffolding – Improperly secured or ill-maintained ladders and scaffolding can cause workers to lose their balance or footing, resulting in a fall.
-Employers must ensure that this equipment is regularly inspected and meets safety standards to prevent work injuries.
+- Falling from a ladder or scaffolding: Improperly secured or ill-maintained ladders and scaffolding can cause workers to lose their balance or footing, resulting in serious fall injuries.

-• Falling through a roof – Workers in the construction or maintenance industries are particularly vulnerable to falls through roofs.
+- Falling through roofs: Workers in the construction or maintenance industries are particularly vulnerable to falls through roofs.
 Inadequate safety equipment, such as harnesses or safety nets, can result in a severe workplace injury or even death.

 Falls can have a devastating impact on the victim and their families.
 Even a fall from a relatively low level can cause long-lasting injuries.
 A serious injury at work may force you to change jobs or stop working altogether, leading to a potential loss or reduction in earnings.